Plant Biology (Master of Science)

 The Department of Plant Biology has ongoing research programs in: ecology and evolution including physiological ecology of aquatic plants, effects of acid depositions on forest ecosystems, physiological ecology of acid depositions, systematics and evolution of vascular plants, biogeography; physiology including morphogenesis and developmental biology of embryonic plant systems, mineral nutrition, growth and development, translocation, cellular electrophysiology, membrane function, amino acid transport, aluminum effects on cell membranes; and cell and molecular biology including molecular genetics; recombinant DNA of fungi and plant molecular development.

-The department participates actively in the Cellular, Molecular and Biomedical program which provides opportunities for interdisciplinary research with other life science departments.
+The department participates actively in the Cell and Molecular Biology Program which provides opportunities for interdisciplinary research with other life science departments.

 The department offers a multidisciplinary non-thesis program leading to the degree of Master of Science, Field Naturalist Option.
 Enrollment is limited to a small number of mature, highly talented individuals who have demonstrated sustained interest in field aspects of the natural sciences.
 The program is designed to provide students with: (1) a solid grounding in field-related sciences; (2) the ability to integrate scientific disciplines into a coherent whole at the landscape level; (3) the ability to evaluate sites from a number of perspectives and/or criteria; (4) the ability to translate scientific insights into ecologically sound decisions; and (5) the ability to communicate effectively to a wide range of audiences.